Tips for Taps Blog

 Glyphosate and Tap Water: Are You At Risk?

-The use of Roundup has been under extreme scrutiny recently.
-There are around 2400 lawsuits and counting against Bayer (the company that acquired Monsanto in June 2018), claiming that glyphosate causes cancer.
+Glyphosate, more commonly known as “Roundup,” is an herbicide.
+The use of Roundup has come under extreme scrutiny—there are around 2400 lawsuits and counting alleging that glyphosate causes cancer.
 [1]

 What Is Glyphosate?

-A shocking 9.4 million tons of glyphosate have been sprayed onto fields worldwide since 1974.[3]
+Over 9.4 million tons of glyphosate have been sprayed onto fields worldwide since 1974.[3]

-How Does Glyphosate Get Into Drinking Water?
+How Does Glyphosate Get in Drinking Water?

 • Roundup windblown into bodies of water adjacent to sprayed fields

 Of the 2400 lawsuits underway, most people had direct contact with Roundup by using it to spray their homes, schools, and farms.
-However, one drinking water facility in Florida and two in Louisiana reported glyphosate levels (9.00 parts per billion (PPB), 8.35, and 5.05 PPB respectively) above the Environmental Working Group’s health recommendation of 5 PPB.
-5 PPB is a much more stringent health goal than the Federal EPA’s legally enforced Maximum Contaminant Level (MCL) of 700 PPB (or 0.7 mg/L).[6],[7]
+However, one drinking water facility in Florida and two in Louisiana reported glyphosate levels above the Environmental Working Group’s health recommendation of 5 PPB (parts per billion) (9.00, 8.35, and 5.05 PPB respectively).

 The EWG did not flag Florida and Louisiana for water quality violations.
 Rather, these results were highlighted because their facilities reported concentrations above the World Health Organization and EPA’s definition of “acceptable risk” for carcinogens–a one-in-a-million chance of developing cancer.[8]